 If an Error 404 is caused by your computer at home, you might be able to resolve the problem of “404 not found”.
 In case this doesn’t work you should consult a TrustATec service partner near you to solve the issue.
-But first you should use an antivirus scanner on your computer, for example the one by ESET, to detect any malware on your device.
-In case your computer has been infected by a virus, this malware could be responsible for the message “Error 404 not found”.
+But first you should use an antivirus scanner on your computer, for example the one by F-Secure, to detect any malware on your device.
+In case your computer has been infected by a virus, this malware could be responsible for the message “Error 404 page not found”.

-- Click on “Start”.
+- Click on “Get started”.

-- Restore your computer.<&/li>
+- Restore your computer.

-Another option to solve an Error 404 is to install Windows updates.
-Have you tried all possible solutions and you still receive the error message “404 page not found” but you are sure that the website exists?
+Another option to solve an Error 404 is to install any outstanding Windows updates.
+You have tried all possible solutions and are still receiving the error message “Error 404 page not found”, even though you are sure that the website exists?
 Then consult a TrustATec partner near you and let our expert technicians solve your computer problems.

 Error 404 and other types of error messages

-401: Unauthorized Error - This error message pops up when a login has failed, for example because you typed in a wrong user ID or password.
+401: Unauthorized - This error message pops up when a login has failed, for example because you typed in a wrong user ID or password.
 The desired HTTP-request cannot be processed and the respective login data has to be checked.

-403: Forbidden Error - This error concerns your permission to access a certain website.
+403: Forbidden - This error concerns your permission to access a certain website.
 The error message is displayed when you are trying to log onto a website but you are lacking the authorization to access certain files and folders.